André Pelletier (historian)

-André Pelletier (11 January 1937) is a French historian and archaeologist, a professor and specialist of ancient Rome.
+André Pelletier (born 11 January 1937) is a French historian and archaeologist, a professor and specialist of ancient Rome.

 Biography

 Agrégé of history, Doctor of Letters in 1972, he directed the excavations of Vienne for 15 years, the site to which he devoted his doctoral thesis.
 In 1963 and 1964, he uncovered Roman mosaics in the old hospital sector.
 He searched the Odeon from 1970 to 1976, in collaboration with P. Senay, and under his direction only from 1973.
 In 1974 then in 1982, he published two monographs summarizing current knowledge on ancient Vienne.
 He wrote the text of the album Histoire de l'Arménie, drawn by Jean-Yves Mitton and published in 1979.

 He was maître de conférences of ancient history and Roman archaeology at the Lumière University Lyon 2 from 1984.